Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

 \subsubsection{Vertical Regression and the Synthetic Control Literature}

-The synthetic control literature focuses primarily on the single-treated-unit block structure with a fat or approximately square matrix. \cite{doudchenko} discuss how the Abadie-Diamond-Hainmueller synthetic control method can be interpreted as regressing the outcomes for the treated unit prior to the treatment on the outcomes for the control units in the same periods.
+The synthetic control literature (\citet{abadie2010synthetic}) focuses primarily on the single-treated-unit block structure with a relatively fat $(T\gg N$) or approximately square matrix $(T\approx N$), and a substantial number of pre-treatment periods: {

+} \cite{doudchenko} and \cite{ferman2019synthetic} show how the Abadie-Diamond-Hainmueller synthetic control method can be interpreted as regressing the outcomes for the treated unit prior to the treatment on the outcomes for the control units in the same periods.
 That is, for the treated unit in period $t$, for $t=T_0,\ldots,T$, the predicted outcome is

 We refer to this as a {\bf vertical} regression, where the columns of the $\by$ matrix form the units of observation.
-As shown in \citet{doudchenko} this is a special case of the \citet{abadie2014} estimator, without imposing their restrictions that the coefficients are nonnegative and that the intercept is zero.
+As shown in \citet{doudchenko}, this is generalization of the original \citet{abadie2010synthetic} synthetic control estimator, relaxing two restriction: $(i)$ that the coefficients are nonnegative and $(ii)$ that the intercept in this regression is zero.
+Note that these restrictions may well be substantively plausible and they can greatly improve precision.

-Although this does not appear to have been pointed out previously, a matching version of this estimator would correspond to finding, for each period $t$ where unit $N$ is treated, a corresponding period $s\in\{1,\ldots,T_0-1\}$ such that $Y_{is}$ is approximately equal to $Y_{Ns}$ for all control units $i=1,\ldots,N-1$.
-This matching version of the synthetic control estimator clarifies the link between the treatment effect literature under unconfoundedness and the synthetic control literature.
+Although this does not appear to have been pointed out previously, a matching version of this estimator would correspond to finding, for each period $t$ where unit $N$ is treated, a corresponding period $s\in\{1,\ldots,T_0\}$ such that $Y_{is}$ is approximately equal to $Y_{Ns}$ for all control units $i=1,\ldots,N-1$.
+This matching version of the synthetic control estimator may serve to clarify the link between the treatment effect literature under unconfoundedness and the synthetic control literature.

-Suppose that the only missing entry is in the last period for unit $N$.
+Suppose that the only missing entry is in the last period for unit $N$, period $T$.
 In that case if we estimate the horizontal regression in (\ref{horizontal}), it is still the case that imputed $\hat Y_{NT}$ is linear in the observed $Y_{1T},\ldots,Y_{N-1,T}$, just with different weights than those obtained from the vertical regression.
-Similarly, if we estimate the vertical regression in (\ref{vertical}), it is still the case that $\hat Y_{NT}$ is linear in $Y_{N1},\ldots,Y_{N,T-1}$, just with different weights from the horizontal regression.
+Similarly, if we estimate the vertical regression in (\ref{vertical}), it is still the case that $\hat Y_{NT}$ is linear in $Y_{N1},\ldots,Y_{N,T-1}$, just with different weights from the horizontal regression in (\ref{horizontal}).
+Note also that the restrictions that the coefficients are nonnegative and sum to one are common in the synthetic control literature, but could also be imposed in the unconfoundedness literature, although they do not appear to have been used there.